cicada-lang/inet-cute/docs/articles/programming-with-interaction-nets.md

 How to use graph to encode data?

-Suppose we want to encode the most simple data -- natural number.
+Suppose we want to encode the simplest data -- natural number.
 We can mimic the ancient knot counting, using node to do the counting.

 ```